 New York extends childhood sexual abuse “lookback window” deadline due to COVID-19

 Enacted in August of 2019, New York’s Child Victims Act opened a one-year, one-time-only limited “lookback window” in which victims of abuse may file civil claims against their alleged abusers and institutions that enabled them, regardless of how long ago the abuse occurred.
 The one-year window on filing claims was previously scheduled to close on Aug.
-13, 2020, but has been extended an additional five months to account for delays and difficulties filing amid the ongoing pandemic.
+13, 2020, but has been extended to account for delays and difficulties filing amid the ongoing pandemic.

 New York is one of several states throughout the country that have passed or are considering similar legislation targeting childhood sexual abuse and abuse enablers.
 Childhood sexual abuse often goes unreported until victims are well into adulthood, and in many cases the statute of limitations, the time period within a civil claim must be filed, has long sense passed.
 By granting victims more time to file claims, lookback window laws widen the opportunity to seek accountability from abusers and abuse enablers and protect future victims of childhood sexual abuse.